Terminal Master's Tracks

 Reading proficiency in one of the following languages: Arabic, Chinese, French, German, ancient Greek, Italian, Japanese, Latin, Portuguese, Russian, Spanish, or another language appropriate to the student's program of study, if approved by the University Graduate School.
 The student should consult with his/her adviser of field about appropriate languages.
 Entering students should obtain certification of reading knowledge or begin appropriate language study in the first term of enrollment.
 Some fields require entering students to possess substantial language preparation; potential applicants are advised to consult with faculty members in their fields of interest.

 All candidates must undergo a review when the work for the M.A. degree is completed.
-Students in the M.A./Ph.D. and Masters in US History generally complete degree requirements by the end of the third semester.
+SStudents in the Ph.D. program who do not hold previous MA degrees and Masters in US History generally complete degree requirements by the end of the third semester.
 Students pursuing the Masters in Ancient History and Language Acquisition, the MA in Russian or East European History, the M.A.T., the joint MA degree with Library Science, and the joint MA degree with Jewish Studies generally complete degree requirements by the end of the fourth semester.
 The review consists of a conference at which the student and field committee members discuss the student's performance and future plans.
 The review confirms the awarding of the M.A. degree.
 For students enrolled in the M.A./Ph.D. program the review serves the additional purpose of determining whether or not a student wishing to continue his or her studies is to be accepted into the Ph.D. program.
 M.A. candidates wishing to enter the Ph.D. program and those terminating their program with the master's degree must be recommended for the M.A. degree by the appropriate field committee.

 The Masters degree in Ancient History and Language Acquisition enables students to continue their historical studies while taking introductory and intermediate courses in ancient and medieval languages.
 The Course Requirements and Field Review procedure are the same as for the traditional MA in History, though students should note that the intermediate level language courses listed in Appendix C of the Graduate Guide can count toward the required 20 credits of History courses.
 Students are also required to earn a passing grade on an examination in the ancient language of the student’s choice upon completion of course work.
 The MA will be awarded based upon successful completion of both language and history courses with an overall GPA above 3.0 and a satisfactory mark on the examination.
 To pursue this degree, students must apply to Department of History and specify their interest in this track.
 This is a terminal degree and those wishing to pursue a PhD in Ancient History will need to apply to the PhD program upon completion.
 Please visit the MA in Ancient History and Language Acquisition site for more information.